|Excel Orthopaedics and Sports Medicine

 The thighbone (femur) is the largest and strongest bone in the body.
 It can break when a child experiences a sudden forceful impact.

-The most common cause of thighbone fractures in infants under 1 year old is child abuse, which accounts for approximately 70% of the fractures.
+The most common cause of thighbone fractures in infants under 1 year old is child abuse.
 Child abuse is also a leading cause of thighbone fracture in children between the ages of 1 and 4 years, but the incidence is much less in this age group.

-In adolescents, motor vehicle accidents (either in cars, bicycles, or as a pedestrian) are responsible for the vast majority (up to 90%) of femoral shaft fractures.
+In adolescents, motor vehicle accidents (either in cars, bicycles, or as a pedestrian) are responsible for the vast majority of femoral shaft fractures.

 Events with the highest risk for pediatric femur fractures include: